marvin

 README:

-Marvin is a Python framework for building agentic AI workflows.
+Marvin is a Python framework for producing structured outputs and building agentic AI workflows.

-Marvin provides a structured, developer-focused framework for defining workflows and delegating work to LLMs, without sacrificing control or transparency:
+Marvin provides an intuitive API for defining workflows and delegating work to LLMs:

 - Create discrete, observable tasks that describe your objectives.